10 Break-Out Sessions

 Today, living up to this idea through our actions is more relevant – but also more challenging – than ever: We need to simultaneously face immediate crises and pursue long-term transformations.
 So far, we have rarely been able to bring both perspectives together.
 For too long, a focus on immediate challenges has trumped our concern for longer-term developments.
 This reinforces a vicious cycle, where short-sighted responses lay the seeds for subsequent crises and urgent structural change is continuously postponed.

 While intergenerational relations play out differently across the world’s regions and cultures, there is a growing desire – and need – to reaffirm and renew the ties that bind us across generations.
-Ultimately, this can act as a crucial lever in advancing systems thinking and transformation: by harnessing the human potential of intergenerational solidarity and learning for the significant changes that lie ahead.
+Ultimately, this can act as a crucial lever in advancing more long-term thinking and systems transformation: by leveraging the unique perspectives of younger and older generations in new models of intergenerational leadership.

 Principles for Change